Welcome to

 Tips for Visiting Shamrock

-Visit during St. Patrick's Day week (mid-March) for Shamrock's biggest annual celebration.
+Time your visit for St. Patrick's Day for the town's biggest celebration.